Cyclic Objects from Surfaces: Introduction

-In this paper, we study cyclic objects and their interplay with topological field theories.
+In this paper, we study cyclic objects and their interplay with topological quantum field theories.
 A (co)cyclic object in a category is, roughly speaking, a (co)simplicial object with compatible actions of the cyclic groups.
 Cyclic homology of algebras was independently introduced by Connes~\cite{connes_non-commutative_1985} and Tsygan~\cite{tsygan}.
-To any algebra is associated a cocyclic vector space, that is, a cocyclic object in the category of vector spaces.
-This construction was generalized to braided setting by Akrami and Majid~\cite{cycliccocycles}, who associate a cocyclic vector space to any ribbon algebra in a braided monoidal category.
+To any algebra over a commutative ring $\kk$ is associated a certain (co)cyclic $\kk$-module, that is, a (co)cyclic object in the category of $\kk$-modules.
+The (co)faces and the (co)degeneracies of the associated (co)cyclic module are induced respectively by the multiplication and the unit of the algebra and the (co)cyclic operators are given by cyclic permutations on tensor products.
+This construction was generalized to the braided setting by Akrami and Majid~\cite{cycliccocycles}, who associate a cocyclic $\kk$-module to any ribbon algebra in a braided monoidal category.

-On the other hand, compact surfaces are relatively well-understood $2$-manifolds which appear in many areas of mathematics.
-In particular, closed oriented surfaces are objects of a symmetric monoidal category of $3$-dimensional cobordisms.
-A morphism between two surfaces is given by a homeomorphism class of $3$-cobordisms between the given surfaces.
-The category of $3$-cobordisms is of great interest in quantum topology.
-Introduced by Atiyah~\cite{At}, a $3$-dimensional topological quantum field theory (or shortly, TQFT) is a strong symmetric monoidal functor from the category of $3$-cobordisms to vector spaces.
-A fundamental construction of a~$3$-dimensional TQFT in this sense is the Reshetikhin-Turaev TQFT~\cite{reshetikhin_invariants_1991,turaevqinvariants}.